GLP1.tools

 Approved Indications

-Melanotan I is FDA-not approved for: topical cosmetic use (varies).
+Melanotan I is not FDA-approved for any human indication.
+Status note: topical cosmetic use (varies).

 Secondary and Pleiotropic Effects